-- 1. For all full time blue collar employees, the regular work week shall consist of not more than forty (40) hours in any five (5) days, thirty-five (35) working hours and one (1) one hour lunch period per day.
-All full time white collar employees shall have a work week of thirty-seven and one-half (371⁄2) hours in any five (5) days, thirty-two and one-half (321⁄2) working hours and one (1) one hour lunch period per day.
+- 1. For all full-time blue collar employees, the regular work week shall consist of not more than forty (40) hours in any five (5) days, thirty-five (35) working hours and one (1) lunch period per day.
+All full time white collar employees shall have a work week of thirty-seven and one-half (37 1⁄2) hours in any five (5) days, thirty-two and one-half (32 1⁄2) working hours and one (1) one hour lunch period per day.
 All employees shall have two 15 minute coffee breaks per day, one in the morning and one in the afternoon but shall not be combined, carried over from day to day or used for any other purpose or consideration such as lateness, leaving early or otherwise.
 The time for the coffee breaks shall be determined and assigned by management and shall be subject to being changed at management's discretion. - 2.
 The regular work week shall be from Monday through Friday for those employees not regularly scheduled to work Saturday and Sunday.
 The City reserves the right to place employees hired after January 1, 1982 on a schedule of any five (5) consecutive work days. - 3.
-Notwithstanding anything contained in this Agreement to the contrary, the following section shall apply to all those hired by the City into this bargaining unit after April 13, 1992, unless the employee was demoted or transferred from another City bargaining unit after April 13, 1992.
+Notwithstanding anything contained in this Agreement to the contrary, the following section shall apply to all those hired by the City into this bargaining unit after November 26, 1991, unless any employee was demoted or transferred from another City bargaining unit after November 26, 1991:

 The regular work week shall be from Monday through Friday for those employees not regularly scheduled to work Saturday and Sunday.
 The City reserves the right to place employees hired after January 1, 1982 on a schedule of any five (5) consecutive work days.
-The City further reserves the right to place blue collar employees hired after April 13, 1992 on a schedule of any eight (8) consecutive hours in the workday, and to place white collar employees hired after April 13, 1992 on a schedule of any seven (7 1⁄2) hours in the workday.
-If the City is unable to fulfill its operational and staffing requirements within a given title with employees that were hired after April 13, 1992, additional employees within the required title will be assigned by the City in accordance with the following procedure:
+The City further reserves the right to place blue collar employees hired after November 26, 1991 on a schedule of any eight (8) consecutive hours in the workday, and to place white collar employees hired after November 26, 1991 on a schedule of any seven (71⁄2) hours in the workday.
+If the City is unable to fulfill its operational and staffing requirements within a given title with employees that were hired after November 26, 1991, additional employees within the required title will be assigned by the City in accordance with the following procedure:

-- (a) Employees holding the required title or job skills needed to perform the required work will be asked to volunteer for the altered work schedule and those employees that volunteer will be assigned in order of seniority. - (b) If the needed number of employees to be assigned to the altered work schedule exceeds the required amount from the request for volunteers, the City will assign those employees holding the required job title or job skill needed to perform the work based upon seniority.
+Augustus angles. (a) En ıployee s hold ing the require ed title or job skills needed l to po erform the required work will be asked to volu nteer for the altered work schedu ile and those empl oyees that voluntee r will be assig med in order o of seni ority.

+(b) If the needed number of employees to be assigned to the altered work schedule exceeds the required amount from the request for volunteers, the City will assign those employees holding the required job title or job skill needed to perform the work based upon seniority.

-- (c) Employees who are assigned to an altered work schedule as volunteers will be required to work the work schedule for which they have volunteered for not less than twelve (12) months from the date they volunteered.
-After one (1) year, the City will again seek volunteers and the volunteering employees will be again assigned to the altered work schedule in order of seniority. - (d) If the needed number of employees to be assigned to the altered work schedule does not result from the request for volunteers, the City will assign those employees holding the required title or job skills needed to perform the work based upon inverse seniority.
+(c) If the needed number of employees to be assigned to the altered work schedule does not result from the request for volunteers, the City will assign those employees holding the required title or job skills needed to perform the work based upon inverse seniority.